 Our Dragons Are Different: In addition to the classic D&D evil chromatics and good metallics, there are the elemental primordial dragons, the savage linnorms, the twisted azi, and a whole bunch of draconic critters.
 There are also the Imperial Dragons, based on Asian mythology.
+Now there are also Outer Dragons, who are rather alien and shimmery looking.
 There are also the much weaker, lesser drakes, which can largely be summed up as want-to-be-dragons.

 Our Dwarves Are All the Same: They originated underground, tunneled their way to the surface during the Age of Darkness, and pulled humanity out of the dark ages.
 Otherwise pretty standard.

 Our Elves Are Better: They have Monochromatic Eyes, and their primary goddess is one of lust, trickery, and revenge.
 Otherwise also pretty standard.
 They bailed on the planet during the Age of Darkness, only returning en masse within the past few millennia when a demon took over part of their ancestral homeland.
 Their "ruling class" apparently lives off-world through special "Elfgates" of which few truly still function, and the species as a whole originates from this otherworldly homeland.
 Also, they're Aliens, hailing from an isolated continent on the lush jungle covered planet of Castrovel.